Poynting vector controversy in axion modified electrodynamics: AXION MODIFIED ELECTRODYNAMICS

-which is analogous to an electromagnetic systems in matter where the curl of the polarization is non-zero.
-It has been shown in such systems the fundamental electromagnetic quantities become the electric $\vec{D}$ and and magnetic $\vec{B}$ flux densities \cite{Kinsler_2009,Drezet2016,Tobar2021}, which is compatible with the Minkowski Poynting vector.
+which is analogous to an electromagnetic system in matter where the curl of the polarization is nonzero.
+It has been shown in such systems the fundamental electromagnetic quantities become the electric $\vec{D}$ and and magnetic $\vec{B}$ flux densities \cite{Kinsler_2009,Drezet2016,Tobar2021,Tobar2021b}, which is compatible with the Minkowski Poynting vector.

-In this work we apply these more general equations to low-loss axion haloscopes, which necessarily include the impressed current, $\vec{J}_{e_0}$, which creates the background magnetic field $\vec{B}_0(\vec{r})$.
-Note, there also exist a dual symmetry with the source terms in the above equation (\ref{AmpD}) and (\ref{FarD}), where an effective impressed magnetic current manifests through the axion interaction with the impressed electrical current, $\vec{J}_{e_0}$, so $\vec{J}^{\prime}_{m_1}(\vec{r},t)\rightarrow g_{a\gamma\gamma}a(t)\mu_0c\vec{J}_{e_0}(\vec{r},t)$.
-The fact that this impressed magnetic current exists, does not necessitate the existence of free magnetic monopoles, in the same way bound currents and polarization currents do not need the existence of free electrons or any other free charge carrier.
-For example, bound magnetic monopoles exist in nature as permanent magnets consisting of bound north and south pole pairs, which can be set in motion, with a net bound magnetic current if one pole is kept stationary as the other rotates.
-Such a rotating magnet converts the mechanical motion to an electromotive force with non-zero curl (a curl force) \cite{Tobar2021}.
-This fact has been recognised as early as 1936 \cite{Schelkunoff36}, where Schelkunoff from Bell Labs stated ``It is true that there are no magnetic conductors and no magnetic conduction currents in the same sense as there are electric conductors and electric conduction currents but magnetic convection currents are just as real as electric convection currents, although the former exist only in doublets of oppositely directed currents since magnetic charges themselves are observable only in doublets."
+In this work we apply these more general equations to low-mass axion haloscopes, which necessarily includes the impressed current of an electromagnet, $\vec{J}_{e_0}$, which excites the background magnetic field $\vec{B}_0(\vec{r})$.
+Note there also exists a dual symmetry with the source terms in the above Eqs. (\ref{AmpD}) and (\ref{FarD}), where an fictitious magnetic current manifests through the axion interaction, so $\vec{J}^{\prime}_{m_1}(\vec{r},t)\rightarrow g_{a\gamma\gamma}a(t)\mu_0c\vec{J}_{e_0}(\vec{r},t)$.
+The fact that this impressed magnetic current exists does not necessitate the existence of free magnetic poles, in the same way bound currents and polarization currents do not need the existence of free charge carriers.
+For example, bound magnetic poles exist in nature as permanent magnets consisting of north and south pole pairs, which can be set in motion, with a net bound magnetic current if one pole is kept stationary as the other rotates.
+Such a rotating magnet converts the mechanical motion to an electromotive force with nonzero curl (a curl force) \cite{Tobar2021}.
+This fact has been recognized as early as 1936 \cite{Schelkunoff36}, where Schelkunoff from Bell Labs stated ``It is true that there are no magnetic conductors and no magnetic conduction currents in the same sense as there are electric conductors and electric conduction currents but magnetic convection currents are just as real as electric convection currents, although the former exist only in doublets of oppositely directed currents since magnetic charges themselves are observable only in doublets."